Acelot270290/tocatanovo/wp-content/plugins/automatic-translator-addon-for-loco-translate/readme.txt

 * One-click translate any plugin or theme all translatable strings.
 It will only translate plain text strings means if a string will contain HTML or special character then it will skipped from automatic translations.
 * You can automatic translate **unlimited characters** free of cost without any API key.
 You just need to install this addon and click on translate button to translate any plugin or theme strings.
-* After auto translations, you can manually edit any machine translated string inside Loco built-in editor.
+* After auto translations, you can manually edit any machine translated string inside Loco build-in editor.

 > “If you spend too much time thinking about a thing, you'll never get it done.
 Stop wasting time, complete work smartly & quickly!”